lh3/htsbox/README.md

    ```
    The output in VCF gives positions with ALT alleles appearing 3 or more times.
    Note that variant calling in this way is very crude.
 It is usually not
-   recommended to use this for whole-genome and exon variant calling.
-To call
+   recommended to use this for whole-genome and exon variant calling from short
-   variants from fermi unitigs:
+   reads.
+Nonetheless, `pileup' is a proper tool to call variants from contigs,
+   in particular unitigs produced by fermi:
    ```sh
    htsbox pileup -cuf ref.fa unitig.bam
    ```